THIS PAGE IS UNDER CONSTRUCTION

 - The Executive Board (EB)

 - The Executive Board is composed mostly of ‘work floor’ people (active in the domains) and representatives will be proposed by the Stakeholder Forum.
-Initially, the founding MS will nominate the Chair and Vice Chair of the EB.
+Initially, the founding Member States will nominate the Chair and Vice Chair of the Executive Board.

-- The role of the GFISCO is supportive and coordinates activities of relevance to both the SC and EB/SF and acts therefore effectively also as a ‘translational level’.
+- The role of the GFISCO is supportive and coordinates activities of relevance to both the Steering Committee and Executive Board/Stakeholder Forum and acts therefore effectively also as a ‘translational level’.

 - The role of National Offices may develop in a somewhat unpredictable way: they will support and coordinate national GO FAIR participation in INs.

-- The SF (in the future the EB) will propose practical work programmes, detect ‘white spots’ (gaps to be filled) and will also enable cross-IN coordination and exchange of views, practices, technologies, standards etc.
+- The Stakeholder Forum (in the future the Executive Board) will propose practical work programmes, detect ‘white spots’ (gaps to be filled) and will also enable cross-IN coordination and exchange of views, practices, technologies, standards etc.

 - National support offices will interact directly with members of INs active in the country and also with the GFISCO (regular meetings) to ensure coordination at the country level.

-- The EB will ensure that ‘per pillar’, there is optimal coordination and also that what has been learned and or developed in one pillar (CHANGE, TRAIN, BUILD) is optimally reused in other pillars.
-These processes will be all supported, facilitated, and coordinated by the GFISCO in very close collaboration with the EB.
+- The Executive Board will ensure that ‘per pillar’, there is optimal coordination and also that what has been learned and or developed in one pillar (CHANGE, TRAIN, BUILD) is optimally reused in other pillars.
+These processes will be all supported, facilitated, and coordinated by the GFISCO in very close collaboration with the Executibe Board.